Pinhole photography Technical stuff

 This is about making a body-cap-pinhole for a digital camera but if you are making one for a 35mm film camera then you should read 'film' instead of 'sensor'.

 If you are making your own pinhole it needs to be made in a piece of very thin metal and the tiny hole needs to be perfectly round.
 The slightest roughness will cause a loss of resolution.
-If you intend to mount the pinhole into the body-cap of a camera you need to know the distance between the the sensor and the inside front of the body cap.
-SLRs usually show where the plane of the sensor lies by marking a little circle with a line through it somewhere on the camera body.
-For the best possible resolution there are some calculations that can help.

 The optimum size of the pinhole required can be worked out by taking the square root of the pinhole-to-sensor measurement and then multiplying it by 0.0368.
 So ideally a 23mm pinhole-to-sensor distance requires a pinhole of 0.176mm.

-Ready made pinholes are readily available in sizes 0.1mm, 0.2mm, 0.3mm, 0.4mm and 0.5mm.
-So if a 23mm focal length was required, a 0.2mm pinhole seems to be the closest match.
+Ready made pinholes are usually available in sizes 0.1mm, 0.2mm, 0.3mm, 0.4mm and 0.5mm.
+So for my 23mm focal length, a 0.2mm pinhole would be the closest match.

 First multiply the diameter of the pinhole 0.2 by 505.
-Note that number (101).
+Note that number (in this case 101).
+Then multiply that number 101 by 1.7 and note that number too (in this case 172).

 These simplified calculations were produced from formulae (and constants 0.0368, 505 and 1.7) that I found on Wikipedia and on other pinhole camera related websites.